 Tracking the I/O request packet (IRP)SQL Server uses the standard Microsoft Windows API calls to read and write data.
 For example, SQL Server uses the following functions:

-Microsoft Platform Support assistance
+- Microsoft Platform Support assistance

-The kernel debugger
+- The kernel debugger

-Any other I/O path components
+- Any other I/O path components

 System performance and query plan actionsOverall system performance can play a key role in I/O processing.
 You should take the general health of the system into consideration when you are investigating reports of stalled or stuck I/O operations.
 Excessive loads can cause the overall system to be slow.
 This includes I/O processing.
 The behavior of the system at the time that the problem occurs can be a key factor in determining the root cause of the problem.
 For example, if CPU usage becomes high or if CPU usage remains high when the problem occurs, this behavior may indicate that a process on the system is using so much CPU that other processes are being adversely affected.

 Performance countersTo monitor I/O performance, examine the following performance counters for specific I/O path information:

 - Average Disk Sec/Transfer

-Average Disk Queue Length
+- Average Disk Queue Length